-Give yourself the opportunity to play around with the clothes in your closet, so you can get some new and interesting combinations ready for the week ahead.
-You probably don’t take the time to try a new combination out as often as you could and you certainly won’t do it in the mornings, when you’re already late.
-So why not give future you a head start for the following days and prep some outfits so you have them at the ready on a hanger together?
+Give yourself the opportunity to play around with the clothes in your closet.
+This way you can get some new and interesting combinations ready for the week ahead.
+You probably don’t take the time to try a new combination out as often as you could.
+And you certainly won’t do it in the mornings, when you’re already late.
+So why not give future you a head start for the following days, and prep some outfits on a hanger?

-And if you don’t know where to start, look for some online inspiration to get your creative juices flowing for your own outfits.
+And if you don’t know where to start, look for some online inspiration to get your creative juices flowing.
 I’ve already listed some great blogs, Instagram and Youtube accounts that you might be able to draw inspiration from.
-Once you see an outfit you like- or even something you like about a look, be it a cool hairdo, on point make-up or adorable retro sunglasses- save it into a folder or on a Pinterest board.
+Once you see an outfit you like- or even just something you like about a look, save it into a folder or on a Pinterest board.
 I’ve showed you how you can use Pinterest to upgrade your style, so why not get started with it?

 Write down missing items